hermangroup/docs/introduction/how-to-buy.rst

   https://www.okex.com

-  OKEX, previously known as OKCoin, is an exchange focused on the Chinese market offering DASH trading pairs against BTC.
+  OKEX, previously known as OKCoin, is an exchange focused on the Chinese market offering HISTORIA trading pairs against BTC.
 Funding with CNY and futures trading is also available.

 Bitexbook